 Now, repeat after me: you are not married to your insurance company.
 You are allowed to browse the market for a better policy, and nothing stands in your way of getting it.
 All you need to do is do a little bit of research.

 When You Should Consider Changing Your Homeowners Insurance Policy

 Most chances are your home insurance policy is set up for automatic renewal on a yearly basis.
 The two-month window prior to renewal should be used to thoroughly review your existing policy and check if you can find better deals from other providers.
 It’s time to ask yourself questions about how happy you are with your coverage, your rates, and the overall client experience that your existing carrier has to offer.
 Suppose you feel like you can do better under any of these aspects.
 In that case, you can either try to negotiate a better deal with your existing provider or move to a different, better one.

 However, be thorough in your research.
 You may find that policies with better rates offer actual cash value instead of replacement cost benefits or that they don’t cover as many perils as your existing policy.
-To avoid any surprises, it’s best to get in touch with an independent insurance agent and go through your options together.
+To avoid any surprises, it’s best to get in touch with an independent insurance agent in Tennessee and go through your options together.
 I’d be happy to lend a hand, so make sure to contact me if you need any help.

 You’re Buying a New Home

 If you’re in the process of buying a new home, there’s no better time than now to get a homeowners insurance policy that ticks all your boxes.
 If you applied for a mortgage, getting a good insurance policy will most likely be required by your lender.